Skip to main content

 What Are Your Chances of Acceptance at Boston College?

-Boston College is extremely selective and practices holistic admissions—taking into consideration a variety of factors that include grades, test scores, extracurricular activities, class rank, academic rigor, and recommendations.
+Boston College is extremely selective and practices holistic admissions—considering a variety of factors, including grades, test scores, extracurricular activities, class rank, academic rigor, and recommendations.
 To stand out, a candidate will need to have a robust college profile.

-If you’re curious about how you stack up to the other Boston College applicants and want to learn your chances of admissions, CollegeVine can help.
-Our free chancing calculator uses a variety of metrics to help you better understand your odds of admissions at Boston College, as well as over 600 other schools.
+If you’re curious about how you stack up to the other Boston College applicants and want to learn your chances of admission, CollegeVine can help.
+Our free chancing calculator uses a variety of metrics to help you better understand your odds of admission at Boston College, as well as over 1,600 other schools.
 It also provides valuable insight into areas where you can improve your profile.

 Short Bio